 Essentially a casserole dish, corned beef shepherd’s pie is the perfect way to give your leftovers a makeover.
 The recipe consists of three layers: well-seasoned cooked beef at the bottom, a mixture of vegetables, and topped with creamy mashed potatoes.

 As you can tell, this one-pot recipe has all the flavors to make up a wonderful meal.
-Mushy, creamy, and absolutely satisfying, it’s the comfort food you’d crave for on a chilly winter day and any other time of the year.
+Mushy, creamy, and absolutely satisfying, it’s the comfort food for a chilly winter night and any other time of the year.

 Besides using up your leftovers, shepherd’s pie also does you a favor by saving up cooking time since all ingredients are tossed into a single pot.
 A simple side of crunchy salad will be a great balance to the starches in the dish.